-Koshi Tappu offers activities to guests that include a morning jungle walk by the river lagoons and wetlands, canoe ride, slide shows, bird watching, cultural dances and visit different village settlements.
-Makalu, the world’s fifth highest mountain can be glimpsed on a bright day.
+Koshi Tappu offers activities to guests that include a morning jungle walk by the river lagoons and wetlands, canoe ride, slide shows, bird watching, cultural dances, and visit different village settlements.
+Makalu, the world’s fifth highest mountain, can be glimpsed on a bright day.
 We are sure that these highlights will push your heart to start the trip in Koshi Tappu Wildlife Reserve.
-Baraha Chhetra, located 5 km north of Chatara, is the site of an annual religious festival and is sacred to both Hindus and Buddhists.
+Baraha Chhetri, located 5 km north of Chatara, is the site of an annual religious festival and is sacred to both Hindus and Buddhists.
 The best season for visiting here is around November to February as many birds from Siberia and Tibet migrate here at that time.
-The beautifully decorated homes and their way of living of Tharu people which is not affected by western influence can be an exciting part of the tour.
-It also serves as an ideal location to break journey while en-route to Sikkim & Darjeeling and Bhutan and have a brief relaxing stay.
+The beautifully decorated homes and their way of living of Tharu people, which is not affected by western influence, can be an exciting part of the tour.
+It also serves as an ideal location to break the journey while en-route to Sikkim & Darjeeling and Bhutan and have a brief relaxing stay.
 Koshi Tappu Wildlife Reserve is nature loves haven.